-Florida marks milestone in Everglades python control program
+1,000 pythons down, tens of thousands to go: milestone in Everglades restoration effort

 - What is lava haze?
 A look at Hawaii's latest volcanic hazard VIEW

+Half the 1,010 pythons harvested by hand as of Tuesday have been females, which can produce up to 70 eggs each year.

+“We’ve removed potentially tens of thousands, if you consider their reproductive abilities,” said Mike Kirkland, who manages the ongoing python hunt for the water management district.

-The hunting program initially was limited to Miami-Dade County but has been expanded into Broward and Collier counties as well.
+The hunting program initially was limited to Miami-Dade County but has been expanded into Broward and Collier counties.
+The snakes brought in have averaged around 9 feet in length, though hunters also have brought in 14-inch (35-centimeter) hatchlings as well as snakes nearly 18 feet long.

 Online: